 Comment 1-3: Optional free-text area to provide additional information.
 Comment 1 will appear on the class search depending on permissions assigned to the user.

-Exclude from Bill Batch: If checked, this course will not apply to a billing rule with the Per Credit or Course set to per course or per credit.
+Exclude from Bill Matrix: If checked, this course will not apply to a billing rule with the Per Credit or Course set to per course or per credit.
 The course will apply if the Per Credit or Course is set to Flat Fee on All and will be factored into the minimum or maximum credits required for a billing rule to apply.

 Course exceptions may allow institutions to add more than two instructors to a course or an off-cycle meeting time to a class.
 For example, a class may meet Monday and Fridays but also one specific Wednesday.